plctlab/moonbit-compiler/README.md

 ### Usage

 MoonBit's core library is typically installed in `~/.moon/lib/core/`.
 In following commands, we use `$core` to denote the path.
-The language is shipped with pre-built libraries under different targets: `js`, `wasm` and `wasm-gc`; however, this compiler currently supports only `wasm-gc`.
-Let `$target` stand for this value.
+You can choose your target between `riscv` and `wasm-gc`, which we denote by `$target`.
+Currently, `riscv` will only produce a `.ssa` file for static single assignment IR, and does not proceed to generate assembly.

 We use `$src` to denote the path to your main package.
 This package must contain, along with your source files, a `moon.pkg.json`; if you're not sure how this works, you can use [moon](https://github.com/moonbitlang/moon) to initialize a MoonBit repository.